 7.7% of babies in Australia born in 2012 were preterm with most being late preterm births (34 weeks gestation on)1.
 This Australian Government report states ‘a small proportion of mothers gave birth at 20–27 weeks (0.8%) and 28–31 weeks (0.7%), while 6.2% gave birth at 32–36 weeks’1.

 If you did labour or need delivery before 34 weeks gestation you will need to be transferred to a public teaching hospital that has a Level 3 Nursery.
-The closest teaching hospital is tried first (Westmead Hospital for Norwest Private and The Read More...
+The closest teaching hospital is tried first (Westmead Hospital for Norwest Private and The Royal North Shore Hospital for the San).
+If that hospital can’t take you then another Read More...

 Posted by March 5, 2016 -